peterstark72/everysport/README.md

 A Python wrapper for the [Everysport](https://github.com/menmo/everysport-api-documentation) API.
 The API lets you access events, standings and results from [everysport.com](http://everysport.com).

+Note: This is NOT an official Everysport SDK and is subject to change at any time.

 ## Installation